Economy of China: Disputes over economic data

-There exists disputes over reliability of official economic data.
+There exist disputes over reliability of official economic data.
 Foreign and some Chinese sources have claimed that official Chinese government statistics overstate China's economic growth.
 However, several Western academics and institutions have stated that China's economic growth is higher than indicated by official figures.
 Others, such as the Economist Intelligence Unit, state that while there's evidence China's GDP data is "smoothed", they believe that China's nominal and real GDP data are broadly accurate.
 Still, others state that reported GDP growth is irreconcilable with data coming out of China.
 According to 2007 documents obtained by WikiLeaks, Liaoning Party Secretary and future Premier Li Keqiang said he is far from confident in the country's GDP estimates, calling them "man-made" and unreliable and that data releases, especially the GDP numbers, should be used "for reference only".
-In its place, he developed the Li Keqiang index is an alternative measurement of Chinese economic performance that uses three variables he preferred.
+In its place, he developed the Li Keqiang index as an alternative measurement of Chinese economic performance that uses three variables he preferred.
+After meeting Alibaba's Jack Ma in February in March 2025, China announced a 5 percent growth target at its annual sessions, despite ongoing trade tensions with the United States.
+The Washington Post reports that China's two annual political meetings, hosted by the National People's Congress and the Chinese People's Political Consultative Conference, set a growth target of "around 5 percent" for 2025 despite rising trade tensions with the United States, signaling Beijing's certainty in its recovery.
+Leaders underlined boosting consumption, supporting private-sector innovation, and growing fiscal tools such as a greater deficit ratio and special bonds to stabilize growth.
+Officials pledged to support exporters, draw foreign investment, and promote technological self-reliance, while encouraging private entrepreneurship.
+The sessions presented China as a global stabilizer and warned of countermeasures against trade barriers, showing a pragmatic, growth-oriented approach throughout geopolitical challenges.

-Chinese provinces and cities have long been suspected of cooking their numbers, with the focus on local government officials, whose performance are often assessed based on how well their respective economies have performed.
+Chinese provinces and cities have long been suspected of cooking their numbers, with the focus on local government officials, whose performance is often assessed based on how well their respective economies have performed.
 Local governments have come under increased scrutiny over economic data, with CCP general secretary Xi Jinping stating that economic data forgery "not only hurt our judgment of the economic situation, but also seriously undermined the Communist Party's ideas and truth-seeking style".